GavenDcosta/100dayscodingchallenge-/README.md

 Day 37: I wrote a js code which will take value from the user , multiply it and then change the background colour according to the size of the number

 Day 38: I wrote a JS code which will take 2 values from the user , divide them and then change the text decoration according to the size

+Day 39: I learned the transform and transition property in css and wrote a code